ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Stored Procedures Manual.md

 ##### NOCOPY

-The NOCOPY option of local variables operates is on equal terms with that of the parameters.
+The NOCOPY option of local variables operates on equal terms with that of the parameters.
 Thus, only the address assigned to variables is copied if the NOCOPY option is specified when declaring variables.
+The NOCOPY option is utilized when accessing subarrays within an ASSOCIATIVE ARRAY or VARRAY structure.

 ##### DEFAULT